getappmap/appmap-js/docs/reference/appmap-agent-js.md

 ```
 {: .example-code}

-Then interact with your app using its UI or API, and AppMaps will be generated automatically.
+Then interact with your app using its UI or API, and AppMap Data will be generated automatically.
 You will see them appear in the 'AppMaps' tab in the left sidebar and on the 'Explore AppMaps' page of the instructions.

 ---
 ## `appmap-agent-js` parameters